ricardoboss/GameModeControl/README.md

 ## Configuration

-If you want to reset the config, just delete the 'config.yml' file (in <your plugins folder>/GMC/).
+If you want to reset the config, just delete the 'config.yml' file (in &lt;your server folder&gt;/plugins/GMC/).
 GMC will generate it on server startup.

 ### Formatting codes